-These financial statements comply with International Financial Reporting Standards (IFRS) and interpretations issued by the International Financial Reporting Standards Interpretation Committee (IFRS IC) applicable to companies reporting under IFRS and are stated in Trinidad and Tobago dollars.
+These financial statements comply with IFRS Accounting Standards (IFRS) and interpretations issued by the International Financial Reporting Standards Interpretation Committee (IFRS IC) applicable to companies reporting under IFRS and are stated in Trinidad and Tobago dollars.
 These financial statements are prepared under the historical cost convention.

-The preparation of financial statements in conformity with International Financial Reporting Standards ("IFRS") requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Bank's accounting policies.
-The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.
+The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are material to the financial statements are disclosed in Note 3.